SakakibaraKai/Minecraft/README.md

 Do not share your PEM key with anyone.

 ## Code explanitions
-1. terraform/Main.tf - contains the main terraform file that is read.
-It creates a aws_security_group named minecraft with the port at ```25565``` and opens a aws ec2 instance with the name of minecraft with the existing key name in this case ```labweek6key``` please replace.
+1. terraform/Main.tf - Contains the main Terraform file that is read.
+It creates an AWS security group named "minecraft" with the port at 25565 and opens an AWS EC2 instance with the name "minecraft" with the existing key name, in this case labweek6key, which you should replace.

 ```
 provider "aws" {